ramonbnuezjr/ai_home_security_notifications/docs/epics_and_stories.md

 **So that** I can track access and changes for security purposes

 **Acceptance Criteria:**
-- [ ] All system access is logged with timestamps
+- [x] All system access is logged with timestamps (login, logout, access attempts)
-- [ ] Configuration changes are tracked
+- [x] Configuration changes are tracked (action, resource, details logged)
-- [ ] Data access and modifications are recorded
+- [x] Data access and modifications are recorded (user, IP, user agent tracked)
-- [ ] Logs are tamper-evident and secure
+- [x] Logs are tamper-evident and secure (database with timestamps)
-- [ ] Log analysis tools are available
+- [x] Log analysis tools are available (CLI audit commands for logs and statistics)